Contact PHA :

 1. Single-use: This equipment is used once on a patient and then discarded.
 This equipment must never be re-used.
 The packaging will carry this symbol (right).Single patients use equipment that can be re-used on the same patient and may require Decontamination in between use, such as nebuliser masks.
 Needles and syringes are single-use devices and must never be used more than once or re-used to draw up additional medication (see Injection safety section.
 Other reusable invasive equipment is used once, then decontaminated at the sterile services department, e.g. surgical instruments (See Fig.1 ).

 1. Reusable non-invasive equipment: They are often called communal equipment.
 They are re-used on more than one patient.
 Decontamination of reusable, non-invasive care equipment must be undertaken between each use and after blood and/or body fluid contamination as per manufacturers’ instructions.
-After Decontamination, they must stored clean and dry.
+After Decontamination, they must store clean and dry.

 • Always adhere to COSHH risk assessments and manufacturers’ guidance for using and decontaminating all care equipment.